How to Make Mozzarella

-Add milk to stock pots.
+Add milk to stock pot.
 Add citric acid solution to milk, and stir thoroughly.

 Heat slowly on medium-low until milk reaches 90° F (32° C).
-Occasionally store while heating, scraping the sides and bottoms of the pot to prevent scorching.
+Occasionally stir while heating, scraping the sides and bottoms of the pot to prevent scorching.

 Upon reaching temperature, add rennet solution to milk and stir gently stir for 20 seconds.
 Remove from heat, and let sit for 5 - 10 minutes while milk begins to firm.

 Check on your milk.
 It should be thick and no longer runny.
 Test the curd formation by running a knife through the milk.
 If you observe a clean break (meaning the you noticed a defined line while curling through the curds), you're ready to move on.
 Otherwise, just let your milk sit an extra couple minutes.

 Cut your curds into 1" (2.5 cm) cubes, first vertically (starting from your body going away from you) and then horizontally (from left to right).
 Then cut again horizontally, holding your knife at a 45° angle.